Ancient Greek City-States

 What type of governments ruled Ancient Greek city-states?

-A Monarchy, a council of oligarchs, or democracy
+A Monarchy, a council of oligarchs, or a democracy

 Did Ancient Greek city-states speak the same language?